zhousarah/azure-compute-docs/articles/virtual-machines/linux/redhat-create-upload-vhd.md

     ```
     sudo cat <<EOF>> /etc/udev/rules.d/68-azure-sriov-nm-unmanaged.rules
     # Accelerated Networking on Azure exposes a new SRIOV interface to the VM.
-    # This interface is transparentlybonded to the synthetic interface,
+    # This interface is transparently bonded to the synthetic interface,
     # so NetworkManager should just ignore any SRIOV interfaces.
     SUBSYSTEM=="net", DRIVERS=="hv_pci", ACTION!="remove", ENV{NM_UNMANAGED}="1"
     EOF